How to prove sexual harassment at work?

 Workplace Retaliation following Sexual Harassment

 No need to wait to report sexual harassment until the work environment becomes unbearable.
-California law also prohibits companies from retaliation against you for reporting sexual harassment so long as you acted in good faith and had a reasonable basis for suspecting sexual harassment.
-A whistleblower reporting sexual harassment may be wrong, so long as he or she acted on a reasonable based suspicion.
+California law prohibits companies from retaliation against you for reporting sexual harassment so long as you acted in good faith and had a reasonable basis for suspecting sexual harassment.
+A whistleblower reporting sexual harassment is protected from retaliation even if he or she may ultimately be wrong, so long as he or she acted on a reasonable based suspicion.

 Proving Sexual Harassment Happened to You